DemocracyClub/polling_deploy/README.md

   stage)

-  The AMI id (`ami-7c8f160f` in this case) needs to go into `./packer-vars.json` in the `database_ami_id` key.
+  The AMI id (`ami-7c8f160f` in this case) needs to go into `./packer-vars.json` in the `addressbase_ami_id` key.

-- If the pollingstations/council dump has changed then similary to `addressbase` above run
+- If the pollingstations/council dump has changed then similarly to `addressbase` above run

         AWS_PROFILE=democlub ./packer imported-db